wvella/employee-360-stream/README.md

-# employee-360-stream
+# employee-360-streaming
 Public repo for a rough demo of employee 360 using Kafka and KSQLDB.

-This demo is a very rough demo of building a pipeline joining three seperate datasets together to form a Customer 360 view using Kafka, Connect and KSQLDB.
+This demo is a **very rough** demo of building a pipeline joining three seperate datasets together to form a Customer 360 view using Kafka, Connect and KSQLDB.

 ![overview of the solution pipelines](./solution-pipelines.png)

 The datastreams are built on the following:

 1. Python Application - Simulating door swipes from an ID access card
-2. PostgreSQL - Stores employe information in a relational database
+2. PostgreSQL - Stores employee information in a relational database
 3. MongoDB - Stores each record when a tool is borrowed
 4. Optional SMS alerting using Twilio

 This demo hasn't been matured to automatically deploy the application in a demo environment, nor does it come with any warranty.
-The RAW topic AVRO schema files have been provided to describe the structure of the Source events.
+The RAW topic AVRO schema files have been provided in the avro-schemas folder to describe the structure of the Source events.

 To get the demo up and running, you will need to do the following: